Bar-tailed godwit: Food and feeding

-The birds' main source of food in wetlands is bristle-worms (up to 70%), supplemented by small bivalves and crustaceans.
+Their main source of food in wetlands is bristle-worms (up to 70%), supplemented by small bivalves and crustaceans.
 In wet pastures, bar-tailed godwits eat invertebrates.
 In a major staging site in the northern Yellow Sea, they continue to hunt polychaetes, but most of their food intake is the bivalve mollusc Potamocorbula laevis, which they generally swallow whole.
+The sexual dimorphism also leads to differences in foraging behaviour which enables more effective exploitation.

 Male bar-tailed godwits are smaller than females and have shorter bills.
-In a study at the Manawatū Estuary, shorter-billed birds (males) fed mostly on small surface prey like Potamopyrgus snails, half being snail specialists, whereas females consumed more deeply-buried prey such as worms; the birds also displayed some individual food preferences.
+In a study at the Manawatū Estuary, New Zealand, shorter-billed birds (males) fed mostly on small surface prey like Potamopyrgus snails, half being snail specialists, whereas females consumed more deeply-buried prey such as worms; the birds also displayed some individual food preferences.